-Stand like a tree – If approached by an unfamiliar dog, bring your arms in and stare at the ground.
-Stand still until the dog goes away.
-Dogs are looking to play and if you stand still, they will get bored and go away.
+If your child is approached by an unfamiliar dog, teach them to bring their arms in and stare at the ground.
+Kids should stand still until the dog goes away.
+Dogs want to play but if you stand still, they will get bored and go away.

 Stay current on the health insight that makes a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.